-The front-end development MVC (Model–view–controller) framework is easy to learn and use despite of being powerful.
-AngularJS is most suited for and used in single page applications.
+The front-end development MVC (Model–view–controller) framework is easy to learn and use despite being powerful.
+AngularJS is most suited for and used in single-page applications.

-AngularJS code is easy to test, maintain and reuse.
-This makes implementation of the open source framework really fast.
-This means any changes required in coding at some point of time can be quickly done.
+AngularJS code is easy to test, maintain, and reuse.
+This makes the implementation of the open-source framework really fast.
+This means any changes required in coding at some point in time can be quickly done.
 Errors are detected as the code is being typed.

 AngularJS lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop.